This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You may bleed more than expected or get an infection.
+You may bleed more than expected or get an infection.
 A scar may develop as the incision heals.
 The scar may become large and raised.
 Your stitches may come apart.
-Blood may build up in your wound and cause a large, swollen bruise.
+Blood may build up in the incision area and cause a large, swollen bruise.
 The nerves near your incision may be damaged.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.